ras-ufcg/agitROS/Getting started/Configuring your account.md

 ## Setting environment variables

 ROS relies on a few environment variables to locate the files it needs.
-To set these environment variables, you’ll need to execute the [`setup.bash` script](http://wiki.ros.org/rosbash) that ROS provides, using this command:
+To set these environment variables, you'll need to execute the [`setup.bash` script](http://wiki.ros.org/rosbash) that ROS provides, using this command:
 ```
 source /opt/ros/indigo/setup.bash
 ```